D2R-Reimagined/wiki-content/Patch_Notes/testing.md

     - 10% Chance to cast level 2 Iron Maiden when struck

 #### Sequence of Seasons
-- Base Item: amu
+- Base Item: Amulet
 - Rarity: 5 (was 6)

 #### Sigil of Hope
-- Base Item: amu
+- Base Item: Amulet
 - Properties:
   - Changed:
     - +3-5% to All Maximum Resistances (was +5%)